-Prerequisite: COSC 1336 Programming Fundamentals I.
+Prerequisite: COSC 1336 Programming Fundamentals I and COSC 1309, or Instructor Approval

 Review of control structures and data types with emphasis on structured data types.
 Applies the object-oriented programming paradigm, focusing on the definition and use of classes along with the fundamentals of object-oriented design.
 Includes basic analysis of algorithms, searching and sorting techniques, and an introduction to software engineering.
 Lab Fee: \$20.00